Join our newsletter!

 In 1999, two nurse practitioners took root in the Sudbury East area in order to establish a nursing clinic under the supervision of the Centre de santé communautaire de Sudbury.
 Recognizing the extent to which primary health care services were needed in the area and the imminent departure (upon retirement) of the only physicians established in the region, these two individuals discussed with the community the possibility of establishing a new CHC in the area.
 A second request was sent in 2001.
 Once again, the proposal didn’t generate the desired response.

 A group of people were hired to implement all the elements required to produce a favorable response from the government.
 Finally, a promise was received from the three municipalities that would eventually be serviced (Markstay-Warren, St. Charles and French River) to build a structure in their respective areas to house CHC points of service.

-The municipality of St. Charles, anticipating the creation of a CHC, decided to convert an existing building into a multiservice centre welcoming the nurse practitioners that would soon become the core of the Univi team.
+The municipality of St. Charles, anticipating the creation of a CHC, decided to convert an existing building into a multiservice centre welcoming the nurse practitioners that would soon become the core of Univi Health Centre as we know today.

 Incorporation of SECHC

 In 2003, the request was revisited and was once more submitted.
 Anticipating a favorable response, the organization was formally incorporated.
 Unfortunately, the request was not successful under the first wave of CHC implementations in the province.

 In early 2005, the group persisted; anticipating the creation of a number of Family Health Teams (FHT) in the province, the request was once more reviewed in order to meet the criteria of this type of clinic.
 While examining this request, the Ministry of Health realized that the region’s need for a CHC was greater than that of a FHT; in 2005, after a fifth request, it was finally announced that Sudbury East would receive the funding required for the establishment of a CHC in 2007.